 What will the changes entail?

-We will work with your team and our consulting organization to find a time to update any old, event-domain-based integrations to use communication plans and the new REST API.
+We will work with your team and our consulting organization to find a time to update any old, event-domain-based integrations to use workflows and the new REST API.
 The exact process required will vary between clients, but we have created a knowledge base article prepared by our customer support team that outlines the basic process and provides more technical details.

 When is this happening?